Diaper Rash Cream or Ointment

 NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.

-If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via our free, confidential helpline: 1-800-222-1222.
+If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via the free, confidential helpline: 1-800-222-1222.
 Don’t guess, be sure!